WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 lower precision for any useful setting of the classifier threshold.

-Incidentally, this is why when evaluating what a positive result of a medical screening test means, it’s important to know the prevalence of the disease (or other medical condition) in the population.
+Incidentally, this is why when evaluating what a positive result of a medical screening test means, it's important to know the prevalence of the disease (or other medical condition) in the population.
 Medical screening tests are generally designed to meet certain levels of sensitivity (true positive rate) and specificity (1 - false positive